RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Problem Formulation

 \paragraph{Limitations under limited calibration.} (i) \emph{Geometric distortion:} an unconstrained linear fit may introduce scaling and shear that reduce in-sample error while altering angles and norms in the output space, which can harm generalization beyond the calibration set.
-Desideratum: preserve the geometry of the outputs as much as possible. (ii) \emph{Overparameterization:} a full $d_{\text{out}}\times d_{\text{out}}$ map has $d_{\text{out}}^2$ degrees of freedom; when the number of calibration tokens is small, the normal equations might become ill-conditioned and the estimate exhibits high variance.
-Desideratum: reduce the effective degrees of freedom to improve statistical stability. (iii) \emph{Undesired coupling:} a original linear map mixes output coordinates, potentially degrading well-preserved directions to correct poorly preserved ones.
-Desideratum: prefer updates that act locally with respect to the kept subspace and maintain structure across output directions.
+Desideratum: preserve the geometry of the outputs as much as possible. (ii) \emph{Limited effectiveness of regularization:} The $\lambda$ values that minimize calibration perplexity do not stabilize the estimator and, in our experiments, often degrade downstream performance.
+Desideratum: ensure stability in a way that does not depend on regularization tuned purely for calibration set.

-These issues motivate constraining the compensation map $\mathbf{A}$ to geometry-preserving transformations with limited degrees of freedom, while keeping the update within $\mathbf{W}_K$.
+These issues motivate restricting the compensation update to geometry-preserving transformations with limited flexibility, while ensuring that the update operates only within the kept subspace.